liferay/liferay-docs/devGuide/en/chapters/02-plugins-sdk.markdown

 If the version information doesn't display, make sure your Ant installation is referenced in your path.

-Now that you have Ant configured, let's set up your Plugins SDK environment.
+Now that Ant is configured, let's set up your Plugins SDK environment.

 ### Plugins SDK Configuration

-Now that all the proper tools are in place, we must configure the Plugins SDK to be able to deploy into your Liferay instance.
-Notice the Plugins SDK contains a `build.properties` file.
-This file contains the default settings about the location of your Liferay installation and your deployment folder.
-You can use this file as a reference, but you should not modify it directly (In fact, you will see the message "DO NOT EDIT THIS FILE" at the top if you open it).
+Now we have the proper tools, but we need to configure the Plugins SDK to deploy into your Liferay instance.
+The Plugins SDK contains a `build.properties` file that contains the default settings about the location of your Liferay installation and your deployment folder.
+You can use this file as a reference, but you shouldn't modify it directly (In fact, you will see the message "DO NOT EDIT THIS FILE" at the top if you open it).
 In order to override the default settings, create a new file named `build.<username>.properties` in the same folder, where `<username>` is your user ID on your machine.
-For example, if your user name is jsmith (for John Smith), you would create a file named `build.jsmith.properties`.
+For example, if your user name is jsmith, your file name would be `build.jsmith.properties`.

 Edit this file and add the following lines: